DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Data

-The annotated Persepolis Fortification Archive tablet photos present an ideal dataset for the training of machine learning models for cuneiform character localization and recognition.
-Unlike other labeled cuneiform datasets, which typically consist of whole-tablet images paired with transliterations \cite{oracc}, the PFA tablet images in OCHRE are labeled much like object recognition datasets such as COCO (Common Objects in Context) \cite{https://doi.org/10.48550/arxiv.1405.0312}.
-Each image of a PFA tablet is paired with a set of labeled bounding boxes, which can either be used out-of-context in image classification tasks, or in-context for bounding box detection tasks.
+The sign-bounding-box level annotations provide a dataset that is well suited for the application of off-the-shelf computer vision algorithms.
+Unlike other labeled cuneiform datasets which typically consist of whole-tablet images paired with transliterations \cite{oracc}, the PFA tablet images in OCHRE are labeled much like object recognition datasets such as COCO (Common Objects in Context) \cite{https://doi.org/10.48550/arxiv.1405.0312}.
+Each image of a PFA tablet is paired with a set of labeled bounding boxes, which can either be used out-of-context to classify cuneiform signs, or in-context for sign bounding box detection.
 We explore both in this work as part of a modular recognition pipeline.
-Furthermore, the dataset is composed of images of tablets themselves, not line drawings or artificial constructs - the dataset even contains natural handwriting variation among scribes.
+The dataset is composed of images of tablets themselves, not line drawings or artificial constructs - the dataset even contains natural handwriting variation among scribes.
 This allows computational models to learn directly from cuneiform text as it was written by scribes.
-We anticipate that this will produce models capable of recognizing cuneiform text \textit{in situ}, without requiring human scholars to perform tedious pre-processing before annotations can be generated.
+We anticipate that this will produce models capable of recognizing Elamite cuneiform text \textit{in situ}, without requiring human scholars to perform tedious pre-processing before annotations can be generated.